moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/react-hooks/react-hooks.md

 ## react hook lifecycle

 A React component undergoes three different phases in its lifecycle, including mounting, updating, and unmounting.
 Each phase has specific methods responsible for a particular stage in a component's lifecycle.

+DM: good.
+When you get the React lifecycle images mentioned above, mention the images here, including the source URL for the images.